infinitydaemon/OpSec-Kernel/Documentation/index.rst

-There are several unsorted documents that don't seem to fit on other parts of the documentation body, or may require some adjustments and/or conversion to reStructuredText format, or are simply too old.
+There are several unsorted documents that don't seem to fit on other parts of the documentation body, or may require some adjustments and/or conversion to ReStructured Text format, or are simply too old.

 .. toctree::
    :maxdepth: 1

-   Unsorted documentation <staging/index>
+   staging/index

 Translations